john-h-kastner/liquid-structures/README.md

 # [Sets](src/Set/Set.hs)

 Okasaki's book presents a very simple interface for sets.
-Only insertion and a membership predicate are required.
+Only insertion and a membership predicates are required.
 This could, of course, be extended to support other common functions over sets.

 The refinement types for `empty` and `insert` encode these operations in terms